 Captain John Smith reported that the first church services were held outdoors "under an awning (which was an old saile)" fastened to three or four trees.
-Shortly thereafter the settlers built the first church inside the fort.
+As part of a reubuilding effort following a fire that burned much of the fort in January 1608, the settlers built the first church building.
 Smith said it was "a homely thing like a barn set on crachetts, covered with rafts, sedge and earth."
-This church burned in January 1608 and was replaced by a second church, similar to the first.
 Made of wood, it needed constant repair.
-Pocahontas and John Rolfe were married in the second church.
+Pocahontas and John Rolfe were married in the first church.

 In 1617-1619 when Samuel Argall was governor, he had the inhabitants of Jamestown build a new church "50 foot long and twenty foot broad."
-It was a wooden church built on a one-foot-wide foundation of cobblestones capped by a wall one brick thick.
-You can see these foundations under the glass on the floor of the present building.
-The First Assembly was held in the third church.
+This close-studded church was built on a one-foot-wide foundation of cobblestones capped by a wall one brick thick.
+The First Assembly was held in the second church in 1619.

-The tower is slightly over 18 feet square and the walls are three feet thick at the base.
-Originally the tower was about 46 feet high (ten feet higher than the ruins) and was crowned with a wooden roof and belfry.
-It had two upper floors as indicated by the large beam notches on the inside.
-Six small openings at the top permitted light to enter and the sound of the bell or bells to carry across river and town.
+The tower is slightly over 18 feet square and the walls are 3 feet thick at the base.
+Originally the tower was about 46 feet high, 10 feet taller er than it is today, and was crowned with a wooden roof and belfry.
+It had 2 upper floors as indicated by the large beam notches on the inside.
+Six small openings at the top permitted light to enter and the sound of a bell or bells to carry across river and town.
 This church was used until the 1750s when it was abandoned.
 Although the tower remained intact, the building fell into ruins by the 1790s when the bricks were salvaged and used to build the present graveyard wall.
-Throughout the nineteenth century the tower remained a silent symbol to Americans of their early heritage.
+Throughout the 19th century the tower remained a silent symbol to Americans of their early heritage.
 It was strengthened and preserved shortly after the APVA acquired it in the 1890s.